 5.1.1.
 The development approved pursuant to this Agreement shall not exceed three million square feet of floor space on an approximately 133 acre site located in the southeast corner of the overall Carolina North Tract.
 This development area is depicted in Exhibit C and the site plan for this development is depicted in Exhibit D. Provided, the square footage and acreage limits of this section do not apply to a public school site or school building as may be undertaken by the Chapel Hill-Carrboro school district pursuant to Section 5.14 of this Agreement.
-The development approved pursuant to this Agreement may proceed in distinct phases.
-This Agreement also includes specific thresholds that require specified actions prior to continuing with additional development.
+The development also includes specific thresholds that require specified actions prior to continuing with additional development.
 Development beyond a specified threshold shall only be approved upon a conclusion by the Manager that the specified conditions to proceed have been met.